 Work with the layout of your kitchen.
 Pay attention to the location of cabinets and drawers -there is almost always a drawer or cabinet near the oven & stovetop, fridge, and sink – that’s usually by design.
 So work with it.

 Have a look at the video below to see how I created zones in my own kitchen.

 Don’t think that once you have a system in place, it has to stay that way.
 Most likely it will change, but they will be small changes instead of complete overhauls.

 We’ve been in our current home for just over 3 years & I have made just about as many changes in the kitchen as years we’ve been here.

-Most recently, I decided that I need more counter space when I bake so the kitchen went through a little re-org.
-Since we already have a system in place, the change was a simple as shifting a few things.
+Most recently, I decided that I need more counter space when I bake, so the kitchen went through a little re-org.
+Since we already have a system in place, the change was as simple as shifting a few things around.
 I even gained some “extra” space because we weren’t using some of the cabinets & drawers as efficiently as we could have.